xavierdevweb/xavierdevweb/README.md

 Hello to those who visit my Github page!
 I am a young developer currently looking for a job.

-Here is a short description of me.
+Here is a short description of me :

 - 🔭 I’m currently working on personal projects.
 - 🌱 I’m currently learning technologies like Node JS and React.